Botox Injections in Miami, FL

 Botox is the brand name for onabotulinumtoxinA — a purified protein derived from botulinum toxin type A, produced by the bacterium Clostridium botulinum.
 It has been FDA-approved for cosmetic use since 2002 and remains the most widely performed non-surgical aesthetic procedure in the world, with millions of treatments administered annually.

-While most people associate Botox with cosmetic wrinkle reduction, the product has a long history in medicine.
-It was originally approved in the late 1980s for therapeutic uses including strabismus (crossed eyes) and blepharospasm (involuntary eyelid twitching).
-Its cosmetic applications were discovered when physicians noticed that patients treated for eye conditions also experienced a smoothing of nearby wrinkles.
-Today, Botox is approved for both cosmetic and therapeutic indications including chronic migraines, excessive sweating (hyperhidrosis), overactive bladder, and temporomandibular joint (TMJ) disorders.
+While most people associate Botox with cosmetic wrinkle reduction, it was originally approved in the late 1980s for therapeutic uses including strabismus and blepharospasm.
+Today, it is approved for both cosmetic and therapeutic indications including chronic migraines, excessive sweating, overactive bladder, and TMJ disorders.

 At Rewind Anti-Aging of Miami, we use Botox as a cornerstone of facial rejuvenation — often in combination with dermal fillers — to address the full spectrum of age-related facial changes.